jzhang1198/kinetixsimulator/README.md

 ## Setup

-Before running any cells, you will need to first create a virtual environment for this notebook.
+Before utilizing this, you will need to first create a virtual environment for this notebook.
 To do this, navigate to the directory containing this notebook and run the following command in your terminal:

 <code>conda env create -f environment.yml</code>